-Our integrations automatically detect customers location information as recorded in your billing system.
-The location information is stored in ChartMogul and can be used for segmentation via our maps feature.
-You can learn more about other default attributes available in ChartMogul here.
-If you submit data via the Google Sheets App or Import API, you will need to specify the geo data in order to build the segments described in this article.
+Our supported billing systems automatically detect customers' location information.
+This information is stored in ChartMogul and can be used with segmentation and maps.
+If you import data via the Google Sheets App or Import API, you will need to specify the geographic data in order to create the segments described in this article.

-- You can now click on all English Speaking countries.
-Once your selection is complete, click on Save Region and name it accordingly.
+- Click all English-speaking countries.
+Once your selection is complete, click Save Region and name it accordingly.

 What we learned

 - Customers who live in non-English countries have a more consistent risk of churning

 - Customers from English speaking countries showed a spike in churn activity in July 2020

 To address these insights we could:

 - add support in other languages

 - investigate which factors may have driven a spike in churn activity among English speaking countries